moliver4/randotron-decision-maker-rn-client/README.md

 ![DEMO PART 2](https://github.com/moliver4/randotron-decision-maker-rn-client/blob/master/assets/demo2.gif)

-## App Usage

-This app is currently published with the Expo library.
-To Access, please download the Expo application and scan the QR code at this [link]https://exp.host/@moliver/rn-choices-client with your camera and launch the Expo app.

-Choose your login as a Guest or with Google.

-If you Login with Google, your account will be created/fetched, and your questions will be persisted if you desire them to be.
-This is great if you always eat similar things and just want to re-run the same question.

-The most recently run question will always be pushed to the top so you won't loose any.

-As a guest, nothing will be saved, but the current question can be rerun.

-If you or your group are leaning more toward one option than another, feel free to add additional 'weight' to that option.
-This will be taken into account as needed during the random, but now weighted, calculation.

 ## Installation && Usage Locally

 To access the code, feel free to Fork, copy your url and ```git clone <url>```